 Password managers store login details for all the websites that you use and logs you in automatically each time you return to a site.
 The first step when using a password manager is to create a master password.
 The master password will control access to your entire password database.
 This password is the only one you will have to remember so it’s important to make this as strong and secure as possible.

 Password managers can also protect against phishing attacks as they fill in account information based on registered web addresses.
 If you think you’re on your bank’s website but the password manager doesn’t automatically log you in, there’s a good chance you have strayed on to a phishing site.

-4. Update passwords on a regular basis
+4. Update passwords

 To ensure that your online accounts remain safe and secure it’s best to update your password on regular basis.
 If you continue to use the same password year after year on multiple accounts, it greatly increases the chance of your accounts being hacked.

-5. Two Factor Authentication
+5. Two-Factor Authentication

 Two-factor authentication offers an extra layer of defence in protecting the security of your accounts.
 There are a range of different two factor authentication sites available that can be used for this process.